Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Day 5 – Adventure Tour, Ponta da Ferraria, and a Sunset

-This last day on the itinerary is all about doing whatever attractions and tours are left on your wishlist.
-Customize this day’s schedule accordingly.
+The last day on this itinerary is all about doing whatever attractions and tours are left on your wishlist.
+Customize the day’s schedule accordingly.

 São Miguel Itinerary Map

-Here is a Google Map with all the stop, attractions, and hotels mentioned in this post.
+Here is a Google Map with all the stops, attractions, and hotels mentioned in this post.

 How to Get Around in São Miguel Island